-At Ma’aden, industrial minerals are an indicator of our future orientation.
-The versatility, specificity and newness of these resources and their applications require some of our most exacting efforts and challenge us to stay ahead of constantly evolving industries and emerging technologies.
+Ma’aden’s presence and growing capabilities in industrial minerals is a strong indicator of our readiness to engage in new and technologically evolving industries and businesses.
+Although industrial minerals make up a relatively small segment of our business, the versatility, specificity and newness of these resources and their applications require the most exacting efforts and challenge us to stay ahead of constantly evolving industries and emerging technologies.

-Az Zabirah kaolin and low-grade bauxite mine is located in the vicinity of Hail District, which is 65 km north of Al-Baitha and 80 km north of Turubah.
+Az Zabirah kaolin and low grade bauxite mine is located in vicinity of Hail District, which is 65 km north of Al-Baitha and 80 km north from Turbah.
+It consists of an open pit mine, in the central zone of the Az-Zabirah bauxite deposit and a processing facility.
+The mine started operation in 2008 supplying low-grade bauxite to local cement companies.
+Demand from the domestic cement industry is expected to increase as imports are replaced.
 Supply of kaolin to the phosphates industry for the production of phosphoric acid started in 2011.
-The average production is one million mtpy for bauxite and 120,000 mtpy for kaolin.